 (2) OSHA’s Construction Safety Standards (29 CFR 1926), and General Industry Standards (29 CFR 1910).

 A. Design and Construction.
 All Force Account project designs must meet applicable codes.
 If approved by Regional Office management, field station managers may oversee construction, maintenance, repair, and equipment modification projects requiring minor or limited engineering knowledge.
 Field station personnel must adhere to safe construction practices to complete projects of acceptable quality.

 B. Review and Approval.
 The Regional Engineer must concur with project plans and specifications of any Force Account project exceeding $50,000 in value before work begins.
 To determine the adequacy of engineering planning, needs, and the feasibility of the proposed method for accomplishing the work, the Regional Engineer, in coordination with the Regional Safety Manager, must review and approve in writing all proposed Force Account work for projects with:

 (3) Hydrological considerations [e.g., any artificial barrier, including water control structures, which impounds or diverts water and (1) is 25 feet or more in height, or (2) is 6 feet or more in height and impounds at least 50 acres-feet of water].

 C. Construction Safety.
 Field station personnel will perform Force Account construction work in conformance with safety and health standards established by OSHA, DOI, and Service policies, and State and local requirements.

 For information on the content of this chapter, contact the Division of Engineering.
-For additional information about this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For additional information about this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.